A Unified Framework for Fast Large-Scale Portfolio Optimization: Introduction

-The portfolio performance evaluation of the IPCA model in \citet{KELLY2019501} is done using the tangent portfolio, which is a closed-form portfolio that allows for unbounded long and short positions.
-In large-dimensional setup without additional portfolio constraints, the tangent portfolio often results in highly leveraged positions which are difficult to implement in practice and can heavily skew the out-of-sample portfolio results.
-In this paper we want to illustrate the flexibility of the proposed unified portfolio optimization framework in a practical portfolio problem of large institutional investors.
-Therefore, we compare the portfolio performance of the IPCA model against commonly used benchmarks such as the shrinkage covariance matrix estimator, and we use a rolling window exercise on a long history of a large set of monthly US equity returns with realistic constraints on the individual positions, and long-short constraints to avoid any highly leveraged positions.
+In \citet{lettau2020factors} and \citet{KELLY2019501}, the portfolio performance of PCA-based models is evaluated using the tangent portfolio.
+This is a closed-form portfolio that permits unbounded long and short positions in individual assets, as well as highly leveraged long-short portfolio strategies.
+In this paper, we contrast the portfolio performance of the PCA-based models with commonly used benchmarks, such as the shrinkage covariance matrix estimator.
+We employ a rolling window exercise on an extensive history of a large set of liquid US equity returns, excluding small and micro-caps.
+We also apply realistic constraints on individual positions and long-short strategies to prevent highly concentrated positions and excessively leveraged portfolios.
+Our portfolio performance largely agrees with the original results in \citet{lettau2020factors} and \citet{KELLY2019501}.
+But this more grounded setup further illustrates the versatility of the proposed unified portfolio optimization framework, making it relevant to the practical portfolio challenges faced by large institutional investors.